XilongYang/littledb/README.md

 ## Usage

 This project is a static library.
-So you can use it with simply copy the `include\little_crypt.h` to you project include path and link the `liblittle_crypt.a` to you project.
+So you can use it by simply copy the `include\little_crypt.h` to you project include path and link the `liblittle_crypt.a` to you project.

 For example: